April 29, 2021

 - Seattle/Tacoma: Some exports are being left behind due to vessel schedule catch-up.

-- Oakland: Vessel wait time is three days.
-Nearly 20 vessels are waiting to discharge, including ten container ships.
+- Oakland: Vessel wait time is 3 days.
+Nearly 20 vessels waiting to discharge, including ten container ships.

 - Los Angeles/Long Beach: